cfengine/design-center/howto/dc_api.md

 You can pass a `metadata` parameter to an `activate` command, which will show up under the `activation` key in the metadata.

+You can pass a `target` parameter to an `activate` command with an install location, which will only activate sketches that exist in that location.

 ##### option: `compose`